Oscilous/MLP-from-scratch/README.md

 ## Overview

+This MATLAB implementation provides a basic framework for constructing and training a Multi-Layer Perceptron (MLP) using an Object-Oriented Programming (OOP) approach.

-This implementation defines an MLP class in MATLAB, allowing you to create and train a simple multi-layer neural network.
+The MLP is a foundational neural network architecture used for various machine learning tasks.
+In this implementation, the MLP class is defined, allowing you to create and train a simple multi-layer neural network.
 The class provides methods for fitting the network to data, performing feedforward computations, and applying a sigmoid activation function.

 ## Usage